LenkaNovak/ClimaAtmos_ESE136.jl/class_brief.md

 # Experiment 3 (optional): Changing the surface temperature
 - Changing the `T_sfc` in the default_cache() - create a localized Gaussian heating patch in the tropics.
 What can you see?

+# Troubleshooting
+- if the above set up doesn't work (e.g., we've had some issues with WindowsOS), there are three other ways:
+    - cloning and running this tutorial on the HPC cluster (ask if you don't have access yet)
+        - careful not to use the login node.
+Please request a compute node before calculating anything (e.g., `srun --pty -t 2:00:00 -n 1 /bin/bash -l` for 2 hours on one process)
+    - cloning this tutorial and running the examples using a SLURM script - we recommend parallelizing using multithreading, but you can try out parallelizing using MPI too (see `examples/README.md` for instructions).
+    - using [this GoogleColab](https://colab.research.google.com/drive/1d6APTLOeAEoal67nT1ZqGErZRUyCeb1S?usp=sharing) (though this should be your last resort as the full instantiation has to be done with each new run time).
+        - remember to copy this to your drive, and refresh after running the Julia install cell
+        - to change parameters of the cloned `ClimaAtmos_ESE136.jl` (see below), you'll need to access this in your drive (by default it should be saved in your `Colab Notebooks` directory).

 # References
 - Aquaplanet experiments